The strategic layer.

 |---|---|---|

-The lifestyle-premium × functional quadrant was empty. ātem fills it: BN3TH's engineering applied at CDLP's standards.
+The lifestyle-premium × engineered quadrant is unoccupied. ātem fills it: BN3TH's pouch construction at CDLP's standards.

 Price tier